idaholab/STIG/README.md

 1. Linux: Do not create a database at all, and run the following script that will do it all for you:
     `cd {STIG_HOME}/stig_build/db_setup`

-    `export ORIENTDB_HOME=/opt/orientdb-community-2.2.23`
+    `export ORIENTDB_HOME=/opt/orientdb`

     `export PATH=$PATH:$ORIENTDB_HOME/bin`

     `./setup.sh`

-    - This will automatically populate the database named: stig2
+    - This will automatically populate the database named: stig
     - Run the application and follow the instructions following these next line items
     - This script auto populates the database with provided STIX data referenced below
 2. Create a database manually through the console or the OrientDB Studio: